ovh/terraform-ovh-commons/journey/4-new-region-new-provider/README.md

 Please refer to the pre requisites paragraph of the [first part](../0-simple-terraform/README.md) of this guide.

-In addition of the previous pre-requisites, we need to indroduce the ACME Let's Encrypt provider to manage the TLS certificat.
+In addition of the previous pre-requisites, we need to indroduce the ACME Let's Encrypt provider to manage the TLS certificate.
 The ACME provider is not already merged in the upstream terraform code, so you have to install it as a side plugin.

 ## Installing the ACME teraform module